 Level 3 Forest School Leader

-Surrey Early Years and Childcare Service are working with Surrey Wildlife Trust and Surrey First Aid training to offer playwork, early education and childcare practitioners the opportunity to take part in the Level 3 Forest School Leader qualification.
+The Supporting Children Team are working with Surrey Wildlife Trust and Surrey First Aid training to offer playwork, early education and childcare practitioners the opportunity to take part in the Level 3 Forest School Leader qualification.

 The level 3 is aimed at those who wish to set up and run an effective Forest School.
 It is equivalent to A level and comprises three units that are designed to qualify a learner to become a Forest School Leader.
 Learners need to have a DBS check and considerable experience working with children and young people including holding a level 3 or above early years or playwork qualification.
 Learners will also need to hold a two day Outdoor Learning/Forest School first aid certificate.
 Learners will need to deliver a minimum of six practice sessions, attend mentoring days, complete a Forest School portfolio and handbook as well as attend a residential weekend.